The GIRFT Programme Specialty Report outlines key recommendations in neonatal care, including the UNICEF UK Baby Friendly Initiative

-The new GIRFT ‘Getting It Right First Time’ neonatology review provides an update to the NHS Neonatal Critical Care Transformation Review (NCCR) and explores areas for improving clinical care and patient safety.
+The GIRFT ‘Getting It Right First Time’ neonatology review provides an update to the NHS Neonatal Critical Care Transformation Review (NCCR) and explores areas for improving clinical care and patient safety.
 Key recommendations focus on improving families’ experiences of care and developing the expert neonatal workforce, including strong endorsement of the UNICEF UK Baby Friendly Initiative.

 The review also advocates for parents as partners in the care of their infant and highlights the importance of improving early access to breastmilk for babies born preterm.
 Local and national funding for evidence-based programmes such as the UNICEF UK Baby Friendly Initiative is suggested in order to support improvements in these areas.